 - Ability to demonstrate expertise in the vertical markets and business processes underpinned by DCO services

-This category, which we weighted as "standard," evaluated each provider's position in the market as a thought leader and an innovator.
-It also evaluated each provider on its leadership and investment to achieve its vision, and to develop innovative strategies in the DCO market.
+This criterion evaluates each provider's position in the market as a thought leader and an innovator.
+We also evaluate each provider on its leadership and investments to achieve its vision and to develop innovative strategies in the DCO market.

-In particular, we considered the answers to the following questions:
+In particular, we ask providers to answer the following questions: